-Bathing suit season may be coming to an end (sniff, sniff), but you still want to maintain strong, toned abs.
+Bathing suit season is upon us, but it's not too late to tone your abs.
 It will not only prevent back pain, improve your balance and posture, and make running and other sports feel easier, but you'll also feel confident in and out of your clothes.
 Keep reading to learn these nine poses that target your core.

 Balancing on one leg really challenges your core!
 If you're not using your abs to stabilize in this pose, you'll likely tip over.
 Here's how to find your inner warrior.